 Médecins Sans Frontières uses a competency-based interview approach, facilitating recruitment consistency across our offices worldwide.
 Interview candidates will be asked to provide specific examples of situations they have been involved in which demonstrate the knowledge, skills, experience and/or behavioural characteristics we seek.
 The interview process typically takes 1.5-2 hours (excluding technical assessments).

 Note that a successful interview does not guarantee a field placement.
 The recruitment and selection process also requires appropriate outcomes through reference, health and criminal record checks.
 It is also possible that Médecins Sans Frontières may need to review a candidate’s status at the pre departure preparatory course or later during the placement/departure process.

-Candidates who wish to be considered for the October pre departure preparatory course need to be interviewed by September 13.
+Candidates who wish to be considered for the first pre departure preparatory course of 2014 need to be interviewed by 24 January 2014.